Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Moduli of stable quotients

 \begin{proof} By definition $\Delta= \text{Proj}_{\Ou_D} (\bigoplus_{d=0}^\infty N_{D/Y}^d)$.
 By Lemma 2.1.2 of \cite{AGV}, there is a smallest integer $e$ such that $N_{D/Y}^e\cong c^*M$ for some line bundle $M$ on the coarse moduli space.
 Take

-There is a proper, quasi-finite and surjective map $\Delta\rar B$ induced by the embedding of the symmetric algebras, which by the universal property, factors through $c: \Delta\rar \uDelta$.
+There is a proper, quasi-finite and surjective map $\Delta\rar B$ induced by the embedding of the graded algebras, which by the universal property of coarse moduli spaces, factors through $c: \Delta\rar \uDelta$.
 The induced map $\uDelta\rar B$ is also quasi-finite.
-By Proposition 2.6 of ~\cite{Vi}, there is a finite surjective map $A\rar \Delta$ where $A$ is a scheme.
-Then the map $\uDelta\rar B$ is also proper as the image of a proper map, and thus finite as a map between schemes.
+By Proposition 2.6 of \cite{Vi}, there is a finite surjective map $A\rar \Delta$ where $A$ is a scheme.
+Apply Exercise 4.4 in \cite{Har} to the composition $A\rar \Delta\rar \uDelta$ over $B$ and we see that $\uDelta$ is proper, and hence finite over $B$. \end{proof}